jdruzzi/Quarterback-Scouting-Reports/README.md

 - Year = Draft Year
 - Source = Source of text

-The rest of the headers are feature enginered texts indicating "Good" if the prospect had the trait/was good at the trait and vice versa for
+The rest of the headers are feature enginered binary variables from the sentences indicating "Good" if the prospect had the trait/was good at the trait and vice versa for
 "Bad".